zakharovdm/user_aggregator/README.md

 # User aggregator.

-Ф simple application to create a list of users.
+A simple application to create a list of users.

 [User aggregator app]()